jianhong/HMMtBroadPeak/README.md

-# Copy the main to staging branch
+# Create the gh-pages

-This branch is used to copy main branch to staging branch and triger the github actions.
+This branch is used to create a ghp-pages branch from main branch.